blip-cmd/rn-assignment3-11357610/README.md

-/\*\*

-- This repository contains the code for Assignment 3 of the Mobile App Development Course.
-The assignment involves recreating a UI design provided in the UI mockup, utilizing various core components of React Native, and implementing custom components for enhanced functionality.
--
-- @author 11357610
-- @version 1.0
-- @since 2023-06-01
-  \*/

 # rn-assignment3-11357610

 This repository contains the code for Assignment 3 of the Mobile App Development Course.
 The assignment involves recreating a UI design provided in the UI mockup, utilizing various core components of React Native, and implementing custom components for enhanced functionality.